 There are two types of doctor shopping offenses in Florida.
 It is a third-degree felony to withhold information from a medical practitioner from whom the person seeks to obtain a prescription drug or a prescription for a controlled substance from another medical practitioner within the previous 30 days.

-If you are facing a prescription drug charge in West Palm Beach or its surrounding areas, the stakes are simply too high to be without experienced legal representation.
-Contact an attorney today to find out how a West Palm Beach prescription drug lawyer can put their knowledge and experience to work for you.
-Skilled attorneys can represent both patients and medical professionals with much success for both the medical field and the unfortunate users who get caught or are otherwise in trouble with the law.
+If you are facing a prescription drug charge, the stakes are simply too high to be without experienced Legal Representation.
+A West Palm Beach prescription drug Lawyer can put their knowledge and experience to work for you.
+Skilled Attorneys can represent both patients and medical professionals with much success for both the medical field and the unfortunate users who get caught or are otherwise in trouble with the law.
+Call today to discuss your legal options.